Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Data

 \subsection{Cytological data}

-The Cytological dataset is composed of correlative time-lapse Quantitative Phase Images (QPI)\footnote{\url{https://zenodo.org/record/2601562}} and Fluorescence Images\footnote{\url{https://zenodo.org/record/4531900}} of prostatic cell lines acquired by the multimodal holographic microscope Q-PHASE (TESCAN, Brno, Czech Republic) \cite{vicarQuantitativePhaseDynamicsApoptosis2020, vicarFluorescenceMicroscopyTimelapse2021}.
+The Cytological dataset is composed of correlative time-lapse Quantitative Phase Images (QPI) and Fluorescence Images of prostatic cell lines acquired by the multimodal holographic microscope Q-PHASE (TESCAN, Brno, Czech Republic) \cite{vicarQuantitativePhaseMicroscopy2019, vicarFluorescenceMicroscopyTimelapse2021}.
 Three cell lines (DU-145, PNT1A, LNCaP) are exposed to cell death-inducing compounds (staurosporine, doxorubicin, and black phosphorus) and captured at $7$ different fields of view.
-The data consist of time-lapse stacks of several hundred $600\times600\,px$ TIFF frames.
-Pixel values in the frames represent cell dry mass density in \si{\pico\gram\per\square\micro\meter} in QPI images, and the amount of caspase-3/7 product accumulation in the fluorescence images (visualised using FITC \SI{488}{\nano\meter} filter) \cite{vicarQuantitativePhaseMicroscopy2019}.
+The data consist of time-lapse stacks of several hundred $600\times600\,px$ frames.
+Pixel values represent cell dry mass density in \si{\pico\gram\per\square\micro\meter} in QPI images, and the amount of caspase-3/7 product accumulation in the fluorescence images (visualised using FITC \SI{488}{\nano\meter} filter) \cite{vicarQuantitativePhaseDynamicsApoptosis2020}.
 For each time-lapse stack, the intensity values are globally re-scaled to the range $[0, 255]$.
+We visually inspected the image frames and confirmed that the signals of most cells are visible in the last 60 frames in each stack.
+We sparsely and evenly sample these frames such that the selected images are different enough from each other.
 Frames with indices $0, 15, 30, 45, 60$ backwards from the last are extracted.
-We use the fluorescence images indicating the caspase-3/7 level as Modality A (Fig.~\ref{fig:balvan_A}) and corresponding QPI images as Modality B (Fig.~\ref{fig:balvan_B}).
+We use the fluorescence images indicating the caspase-3/7 level as Modality A (Fig.~\ref{fig:modalities}C) and corresponding QPI images as Modality B (Fig.~\ref{fig:modalities}D).